InnerSourceCommons/InnerSourcePatterns/README.md

 * [Explaining InnerSource to Management by anchoring it to Agile / DevOps / Lean](patterns/1-initial/concept-anchor.md)
 * [Reluctance to Receive Contributions](patterns/1-initial/reluctance-to-accept-contributions.md) - *Core owner of shared asset is reluctant to take contributions due to the required maintenance that comes with them.
 Summary pattern that lays out four children patterns with three to be defined.*
 * [Include Product Owners](patterns/1-initial/include-product-owners.md) - *Engaging and educating Product Owners about InnerSource can help them modify their actions (e.g., in the space of KPIs) to help InnerSource collaboration work better.*
+* [Assisted Compliance](patterns/1-initial/assisted_compliance.md) - *Helping repo owners be compliant by writing their CONTRIBUTING.md for them as a pull request.*

 #### Donuts (needing a solution)